jzlyy/kubernetes-schedule/README.md

   Node anti-affinity: No more than one database Pod may run on the same node.
   Fallback tolerance: If resources are insufficient, allow partial Pods to use nodes labeled with disk: hdd.

+### 4.Tenant-Level Resource Preemption Defense
+### Node Configuration
+#### Worker1~2:
+  Apply taint shared-resource=limited:NoSchedule
+  Add label capacity: high (Worker1), capacity: medium (Worker2)
+#### Worker3~4:
+  No taints
+  Add label capacity: high (Worker3), capacity: medium (Worker4)
+### Scheduling Requirements
+#### Deploy a 4-replica Tenant-A batch job with:
+Taint tolerance: Pods must explicitly tolerate the shared-resource=limited:NoSchedule taint.
+Per-node limit: No more than 2 Tenant-A Pods may run on the same node.
+Node preference: Prioritize scheduling to nodes labeled with capacity: high.
+#### For Tenant-B Pods:
+Strict anti-cohabitation: Pods must not coexist with Tenant-A Pods on the same node.
+Node restriction: Scheduling is allowed only on taint-free nodes (Worker3~4).